About the Thesis Fair

 Here you can find the answers to most questions you may have.
 Please review the information below before reaching out to us.

-The platform is live for organisations
+The platform will become live for Organisations in Summer 2025

-2024/2025 Thesis Fair
+2025/2026 Thesis Fair

-Date: Tuesday, 15 October
+Date: Friday, 17 October

 Location: Royal Tropical Institute (KIT)